Rules for Submission

 - Original photographs should also be sent separately (see in what format under photographs below).

 - Max. three pictures including infographics are allowed with captions of max.
 20 words for each.

 - A single photo must be submitted.

-- Photographs must be submitted digitally as .jpg or .png format with a preferable resolution of not less than 150-300 dpi.
+- Photos must be submitted digitally as .jpg or .png format with a preferable resolution of no less than 150-300 dpi.